By Matt Visiwig Aug 23, 2021

 Using long descriptive class names makes code more readable, but adds more characters to your file.
 This won’t save much unless the class name is used a bunch.
 Please note that this can backfire if you need descriptive class names.
 By default Illustrator uses short class names such as

-.st10 and if you place multiple inline SVGs in the same HTML doc, duplicate class names will integer with each other.
+.st10 and if you place multiple inline SVGs in the same HTML doc, duplicate class names will interfere with each other.

 Tips when designing with Illustrator: